-Since November is fast approaching, and, like many writers, you’re probably trying to decide what software you’re going use this year, I’ve put together some information about why you should consider Storyist.
-Feel free to ask questions in the Storyist Forums.
+Since November is fast approaching, and, like many writers, you’re probably trying to decide what software you’re going to use to write your novel, I’ve put together some information about why you should consider Storyist.
+Feel free to ask questions on Twitter, Facebook, or in the Storyist Forums.

 Storyist provides the word processing tools you expect from a top-notch creative writing application, including page layout and support for headers, footers, and style sheets.

-The storyboarding tools in Storyist let you sketch out a story using index cards, and then refine it with customizable plot, character, and setting sheets.
+The storyboarding tools in Storyist let you sketch out a story using index cards and then refine it with customizable plot, character, and setting sheets.

 The Writing Goals inspector in Storyist for macOS makes it easy to track your daily writing goals.